-- The application site is previously developed land within the main urban area and is allocated for residential use under Policy HG2-58.
-Furthermore, there is an outline permission which has established the principle of residential development for up to 69 dwellings, together with the means of access across a replacement swing bridge. - The current submission is the Reserved Matters relating to the layout, scale, appearance and landscaping of the site.
+- The application site is previously developed land within the main urban area and is allocated for residential use under SAP Policy HG2-58.
+Furthermore, there is an outline permission which has established the principle of residential development for up to 69 dwellings, together with the means of access across a replacement swing bridge.. - This application relates to Reserved Matters for the layout, scale, appearance and landscaping of the site.
 Following negotiations with the agent, the scheme is considered to be policy compliant and will result in the redevelopment of a brownfield site within a sustainable location, contributing a much-needed mix of new housing to the city, including 10 affordable units.
-The design, scale, appearance, and landscaping of the development is considered to represent a complimentary addition to the local environment.

-- This application has assessed the environmental impacts of the proposal, including the impact upon and those relating to residential amenity, visual impact and impact upon climate change.
+The design, scale, appearance, and landscaping of the development is considered to represent a complementary addition to the local environment. - The environmental impacts of the proposal, including the impact upon and those relating to residential amenity, visual impact and impact upon climate change have been assessed.
 The proposal is considered to have some visual impact upon the character of the area when compared to the existing characteristics of the site.
-However, the site previously comprised substantial mill buildings used in the textile industry, and therefore the proposed development represents an appropriate form of development for this site. - The proposed development is considered to meet the aims and objectives of both national guidance and the Leeds development plan and is a sustainable development seeking to regenerate a former industrial site. - With consideration being given to all other matters, it is considered that this proposal is compliant with the policies of the Core Strategy, Unitary Development Plan and the National Planning Policy Framework.
-As such, the application is considered acceptable and is recommended for approval subject to conditions and a Section 106 Agreement.
+However, the site previously comprised substantial mill buildings used in the textile industry, and therefore the proposed development represents an appropriate form of development for this site. - The proposed development is considered to meet the aims and objectives of both national guidance and the Leeds development plan and is a sustainable development seeking to regenerate a former industrial site. - With consideration being given to all other matters, it is considered that this proposal is compliant with the policies of the Local Plan including, the Core Strategy, SAP Unitary Development Plan and the National Planning Policy Framework.
+As such, the application is considered acceptable and is recommended for approval subject to conditions and a Section 106 Agreement outlined at the top of this report.